desprit/classic-auction-ui/README.md

 npm start
 ```

-5. Navigate to localhost:4041 from your browser
+5. Navigate to localhost:4041 from your browser and login with username `admin` and password `admin`.
+You should see an empty data table.
    ![Upload Page](../assets/upload.JPG?raw=true)
    ![Buying Page](../assets/table-empty.JPG?raw=true)

-6. Login with username "admin" and password "admin"

-7. Create a file with AH data
+6. Create a file with AH data

 The most tricky part is to somehow save AH items into a file and then feed it
 to the application scripts.
 I achieved it by modifying the original Auctionator
 addon.
 Modified files are: `shared/data/AuctionatorScanFull.lua` and
 `shared/data/AuctionatorScan.lua`.
-I maked edited sections with `-- Desprit` comment.
+I marked edited sections with `-- Desprit` comment.
 Modified version of addon saves all AH items into a file called `Auctionator.lua`
 which is stored in your `WTF` folder.
 Example of such file is located in `shared/data/AuctionatorDataExample.lua`.
 On my server this file would be about 1.5MB for every AH scan.
 Install Auctionator, replace files with modified ones.
 Log into the game and perform a
 full scan.
 You'll then need to reload UI or logout to force addon saving local state into a file.
 Now than you have an Auctionator.lua file with AH items navigate to http://localhost:4041/upload and submit the file.
 Uploading make take up to 30 seconds, be patient.
+I also recommend to clear Addon history before every scan.
+You can find instructions in addon settings.
 ![Upload Page](../assets/table-data.JPG?raw=true)
 ![Buying Page](../assets/graph.JPG?raw=true)